 In an effort to insure the welfare of the total school community and to grant due process to an individual student, a Discipline Board is established.
 It acts in an advisory capacity to the Principal.
-The personnel composition of the Discipline Board will be determined by the Dean of Students with the advice and consent of the Assistant Principal for Student Life.
+The personnel composition of the Discipline Board will be determined by the Dean of Students with the advice and consent of the Principal.